Liyubov/book_hybrid_cowriting/README.md

 # book with hybrid cowriting
 The aim of this open book is to document the process of collective writing with several people together.
 The main purpose is to cowrite together between the group of people and artificial writing tools (like chats, various generative technologies).

+# want to contribute?
+We have simple rules for contributions here:
+- make a fork of the repository and the main file main.md
+- suggest changes
+- make pull request for the repository

 Project was initiated by discussions with Francois Taddei (LPI).